agude/agude.github.io/_books/use_of_weapons.md

 foreshadowed this by never using the authorial voice to name the man, only referring to him with pronouns or as "the man".

-The title, <span class="book-title">Use of Weapons</span>, cleverly alludes to both the wet-work Zakalwe does and how everything---a man, a sister, a chair, a ship---can become a weapon when used as one.
+The title, <span class="book-title">Use of Weapons</span>,  alludes to both the wet-work Zakalwe does and how everything---a man, a sister, a chair, a ship---can become a weapon when used as one.

+I really enjoyed the book and couldn't put it down, as I wanted to understand Zakalwe's backstory and motivations.
+I liked it a bit more than {% include book_link.title="The Player of Games"%}, though both are fantastic.
+Next up for me is {% include book_link.title="State of the Art"%}, Banks's collection of Culture short stories.